-Trying to pretend everything is okay, or ignoring how you feel can actually cause more problems in the long run.
-However, as you begin to make sense of all of the information and start to work out what living with kidney failure will be like for you, these negative feelings will start to improve.
+Trying to pretend everything is okay or ignoring how you feel can actually cause more problems in the long run.
+However, as you begin to make sense of your situation, either following a new diagnosis, or adapting to changes in circumstance,, these negative feelings can start to improve.
 A lot of the time, people surprise themselves at just how well they have coped, and they may even start to look at life differently.

 Living with kidney failure is not always easy, but along the way there are things that people have found helpful.
 These include:

-Support: It is difficult to manage on your own, and support from family, friends, and hospital staff is really important.
+It is difficult to manage on your own, and support from family, friends, and hospital staff is really important.
 Some people struggle to feel looked after by others, and do not want to be a burden, so do not like to ask for help.
-However friends and family will not know what it is like to feel like you, and they will need you to tell them how they can offer the best support.
+However, friends and family will not know what it is like to feel like you, and they will need you to tell them how they can offer the best support.
+You can also get support to help if your circumstances have changed, for example financial support to help you make ends meet during the cost of living rises.

-Getting the right information: Often when we are in a negative mood, our thinking is negative too, and we tend to expect the worst.
-Finding out full information from this booklet and other sources can help to keep your thinking balanced.
+Often when we are in a negative mood, our thinking is negative too, and we tend to expect the worst.
+Finding out full information from our Emotional Resilience leaflet and can help to keep your thinking balanced.
+You can also find out more from our Lead Counsellor, Jackie, about how to keep your thought patterns positive.

 What sort of problems do people with kidney disease experience?